aifoundry-org/llvm/README.Esperanto.txt

   There is no intrinsic support for "mova.x.m" and "mova.m.x"

-5. Each instruction with implicit registers has a companion psedo instruction with those register explict.
+5. Each instruction with implicit registers has a companion pseudo instruction with those register explict.
 Code generation (currently limited to intrinsics) use those pseudo and which are translated to the target instrctions.
 These instructions have an "_EX" suffix so "FADD_PS" is the opcode for the fadd.ps instruction and "FADD_PS_EX" is the explicit pseudo instruction opcode.

 6. Supporting scripts are in esperanto/python